With all the negative news about Google SEO, you might think that Google does not recommend SEO.

 Internal Links & Anchor Text

 Anchor text is text in a link.
 For example, this page is about an introduction to digital marketing.

-That is a link, the anchor text is the text contained within the link.
+That is an internal link, the anchor text is the text contained within the link.

 While writing this blog post I will have references to other blog posts or page on my site.
 When these occur I link to them using anchor text that is useful to the user and to Google.